uhlryk/react-context-ajax/README.md

 ### req
 All data passed as option to each request.
-It has also reference to superagent:
+It has also reference to request instance:

     req.request